DataLab-Platform/DataLab/doc/roadmap.rst

 * New data processing and visualization features (see below)

-* Fully automated high-level processing features for internal testing purpose, as well as embedding CobraDataLab in a third-party software
+* Fully automated high-level processing features for internal testing purpose, as well as embedding DataLab in a third-party software

 * Extensive test suite (unit tests and application tests) with 90% feature coverage